 The selected promoters are also active in aerial tissues and several of the constructs modified shoot as well as root growth.
-In order to determine the extent to which root growth is influenced by the shoot, the same effector open reading frames (ORFs) were expressed from the shoot-specific CAB promoter.
-While expression of the GA-inactivation AtGA2ox2 and AtGA2ox7 cDNAs from CAB resulted in severe dwarfing of the shoot, these constructs had no effect on root growth, confirming that roots can be autonomous for GA production.
-It has been reported that application of the GA-biosynthesis inhibitor uniconazole to shoots of Arabidopsis seedlings stimulates root elongation and up-regulates the feedback-regulated GA20ox and GA3ox genes in roots (Bidadi et al. 2009).
-Bidadi et al (2009) argued that, under standard conditions, root growth is promoted partially by GA or a precursor transported from the shoot, but that, in the absence of this source of promotion, the plant can enhance in situ GA production to (more than) compensate.
-Grafting experiments have shown that the shoot can provide the GA precursor GA12 to rescue root growth in GA mutants with lesions early in the GA-biosynthetic pathway, while later intermediates and the active hormone are apparently not transported (Regnault et al. 2015).
-Transformation of the ga20ox triple mutant with CAB::YFP:AtGA20ox1 and of the ga3ox double mutant with CAB::YFP:AtGA3ox1 gave partial recovery of root length and cell length, but not meristem size, indicating that shootderived C19-GAs can make a small contribution to root growth, even if GA12 is the main form transported from the shoots.
+To determine the extent to which root growth is influenced by the shoot, the same effector open reading frames were expressed from the shoot-specific CAB promoter.
+While expression of the GA inactivation AtGA20x2 and AtGA20x7 cDNAs from CAB resulted in severe dwarfing of the shoot, these constructs had no effect on root growth, confirming that roots can be autonomous for GA production.
+It has been reported that application of the GA-biosynthesis inhibitor uniconazole to shoots of Arabidopsis seedlings stimulates root elongation and upregulates the feedback-regulated GA200x and GA30x genes in roots (Bidadi et al., 2009).
+Bidadi et al. (2009) argued that, under standard conditions, root growth is promoted partially by GA or a precursor transported from the shoot, but that, in the absence of this source of promotion, the plant can enhance in situ GA production to (more than) compensate.
+Grafting experiments have shown that